-When starting a business, one of the foremost things is to decide the company’s legal structure.
-It may be a sole trader, limited company or a partnership.
+When starting a new business, one of the foremost things to decide is the company’s legal structure.
+It may be a sole trader, a limited company or a partnership.

 What is a Sole Trader?

 A sole trader is a legal business structure where the person is self-employed and responsible for running the business solely.
 It’s the most straightforward business structure, hence the most popular one.

 Sole traders are the simplest form of business, which is straightforward, flexible, and has few formal requirements.

 Individuals who operate a business as sole proprietors have complete control over all business decisions, keep all earnings and have to pay more straightforward tax duties.
 In addition, the inexpensive beginning costs and few administrative requirements seem appealing to many business owners.

 Here are the key benefits and most significant advantages of being a sole trader: